dyvenia/viadot/docs/developer_guide/creating_a_source.md

 ## Sources using optional dependencies

 In case your source uses an [optional dependency](https://github.com/dyvenia/viadot/blob/2.0/pyproject.toml), you need to escape the import.
-In the example below, our source uses the optional `adlfs` package (part of the `viadot-azure` extra):
+In the example below, our source uses the optional `adlfs` package (part of the `azure` extra):

 ```python hl_lines="5-8"
 # sources/azure_data_lake.py